 Exploring Rome with the BiteMojo App

 I’ve written about the BiteMojo app before, when I tried one of their tours in Jerusalem.
 Now they have added Rome to their list, with two tours: Food Tour of Trastevere and From Campo de’ Fiori to Jewish Quarter.
-We were on the Campo de’ Fiori tour, a 2.4 km route taking in a mixture of well known and lesser known sights in Rome, and a variety of different food experiences.
+I was on the Campo de’ Fiori tour, a 2.4 km route taking in a mixture of well known and lesser known sights in Rome, and a variety of different food experiences.

 Each BiteMojo tour gives you a map showing the route, the food stops, and “hidden gems” (places of interest) along the way.
 It includes a number of “bites” – these are drinks or small plates of food that you can claim simply by showing your phone in different cafés and restaurants.
 And while you are eating, or drinking, you can read more about the food, the restaurant, and its owners.